cdapio/hydrator-plugins/core-plugins/docs/File-batchsink.md

 If not specified, nothing will be appended to the path."

 **Format:** Format to write the records in.
-The format must be one of 'json', 'avro', 'parquet', 'csv', 'tsv', 'delimited' or 'avro'.
+The format must be one of 'json', 'avro', 'parquet', 'csv', 'tsv', 'delimited' or 'orc'.

 **Delimiter:** Delimiter to use if the format is 'delimited'.